gokcehan/lf/doc.md

 Note that input is line buffered and output and error are byte buffered.

-# Waiting Shell Commands
+# WAITING SHELL COMMANDS

 Waiting shell commands are similar to regular shell commands except that they wait for a key press when the command is finished.
 These can be useful to see the output of a program before the ui is resumed.
 Waiting shell commands are more appropriate than piping shell commands when the command is verbose and the output is best displayed as multiline.

-# Asynchronous Shell Commands
+# ASYNCHRONOUS SHELL COMMANDS

 Asynchronous shell commands are used to start a command in the background and then resume operation without waiting for the command to finish.
 Stdin, stdout, and stderr of the command is neither connected to the terminal nor to the ui.

-# Remote Commands
+# REMOTE COMMANDS

 One of the more advanced features in lf is remote commands.
 All clients connect to a server on startup.